 Members are encouraged to develop and add to their skills in Acupuncture.
 Acupuncture training courses, (not CPD) are recognised by AACP as providing such development.
 Training in principle adds a new skill and includes and assessment of your newly acquired skill; CPD largely serves to keep you up to date with current, existing skills.

-Advanced Membership of AACP may be awarded after an additional minimum of 200 Hours post-basic training.
+Advanced Membership of AACP may be awarded after additional post-basic training.
 Such training is carried out by attendance at appropriate AACP approved training courses as defined below.
 Training is acceptable as CPD, but CPD is not acceptable as training.

 When Physiotherapists first start Acupuncture they attend a Foundation Training Course, in which their competence to practise Acupuncture is assessed.